oracle-devrel/leagueoflegends-optimizer/hols/mlwithoci/infra/infra.md

 2. The script will run and it looks like this.
     ![Start SH beginning](images/start-sh-beginning.png)

-3. Terraform will create resources for you, and during the process it will look like this.
+3. Terraform will create resources for you, and during the process, it will look like this.
     ![Start SH terraform](images/start-sh-terraform.png)

 4. The final part of the script is to print the output of all the work done.